s205109/price-action-data-analysis/README.md

-# price-action-data-analysis
- Analyzing stock market OHLC price action.
+# EAS345 Data Science Term Project
+## Candlestick Price Action Analysis

+The goal of this term project is to conduct a variety of analyses on Open-High-Low-Close (OHLC) stock market data.